 Northwest Territories, Nova Scotia, Nunavut, Ontario, Prince Edward Island,

-services can be used to generate legal documents in any Canadian province with the
+services can be used to generate legal documents in any Canadian Province or Territory with the

 If you have any doubts about the legal standing of any documents in your

 jurisdiction, feel free to seek legal counsel in your area to have your